ivanj26/redis-cluster-dockerize/cluster-tx/README.md

-# Template to Spawn Redis Cluster inside Docker
+# Template to Spawn Redis Cluster with Segregation inside Docker
 This repository provides a script to spawn redis cluster docker container.

 ## How to spawn redis cluster?